-A $CO_2$ tax was introduced in 1991 through the Law of 21 December 1990 on Taxes on $CO_2$ Emissions.
+A CO_2 tax was introduced in 1991 through the Law of 21 December 1990 on Taxes on CO_2 Emissions.
 It applies to oil products, natural gas and coal.
+Liquid biofuels are exempt of the CO_2 tax.

 Consumers participating in the Emissions Trading System (ETS) are subject to reduced tax rates (not shown in the tables at the end of this section).